drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 the `mobile` directory, containing the following:

 ```
-DEV_API_URL="http://<some hostname or IP>/api/"
+LOCAL_URL="http://<some hostname or IP>"
 ```

 This is optional.
-If you do not specify `DEV_API_URL`, the staging server is used by default on development builds.
-Note that `DEV_API_URL` is ignored when running a production or staging build.
+If you do not specify `LOCAL_URL`, the staging server is used by default on development builds.
+Note that `LOCAL_URL` is ignored when running a production or staging build.
 Running Expo using `npm start` or `expo start` in the `mobile` directory will be considered a development build.

 If you are going to be using an IP address, you will need to specify the port (8000) in the URL.